The unique challenges of industrial energy efficiency

-Capturing utility incentives - Nearly all of the more than 3,000 electric utilities in North America offer rebates for energy efficiency upgrades.
+Capturing utility incentives.
+Nearly all of the 3,000 electric utilities in North America offer rebates for energy efficiency upgrades.
 However, most utilities define incentives for common equipment upgrades, like lighting, refrigeration, and HVAC.
 As a result of the specialized equipment and processes, identifying and capturing energy efficiency rebates for industrial utility customers poses a difficult challenge.
 Often, an industrial facility will need to partner with the equipment vendor to effectively measure energy savings and secure custom incentives from the utility.
 For companies with industrial facilities spanning multiple utility territories, managing the rebate process becomes cumbersome and complex.

-The key to unlocking these benefits is an upfront analysis to accurately predict the effect of energy efficiency upgrades on energy consumption and overall production.
+The key to unlocking industrial energy efficiency benefits is an upfront analysis to accurately predict the effect of energy efficiency upgrades on energy consumption and overall production.
 Leidos works with industrial customers across North America to perform energy analyses, quantify investments in energy efficiency, and manage energy efficiency initiatives.
 We provide custom metering and monitoring to verify potential energy savings, and we work with trade allies and utilities to secure incentives for these initiatives.
-With more than 30 years of experience managing energy efficiency programs for both industrial facilities and utilities, we have a comprehensive understanding of industrial energy efficiency programs.
+With more than 30 years of experience managing energy efficiency programs for both large industrial facilities and utilities, we have a comprehensive understanding of industrial energy efficiency programs.